Miaohui: Douzhi

 Douzhi is a fermented drink made from ground beans.

 Cha Tang

 Cha Tang is a gruel of millet flour and sugar, which made by stirring fried broom corn millet, adding brown sugar, and rinsing with boiling water.

-Snowballing usury
+Lüdagun

-A snowballing usury is a kind of sticky cake.
+Lüdagun is a kind of sticky cake.
 In the early years, it spread from the country to the city.
 The method is to steam the yellow sticky rice noodles, spread them out, sprinkle them with cooked bean noodles and brown sugar, then roll them up, like a screw.

 Bing Tang Hu Lu (crispy sugar-coated fruits on a stick)

 Bing Tang Hu Lu is made by stringing wild fruits with bamboo sticks and dipping them in maltose, which hardens rapidly in the wind.
 The typical snacks in winter in the north are usually made of hawthorn.
 They are thin and hard, sour and sweet, and ice.

 Fried beanballs

 There are two ways to eat fried beanballs.
 One is to cook it in soup with five flavors and sauce, and add some fried tofu, then adding vinegar, cilantro, and chili oil.
 The other way is to thicken the stewed meat with soup to make stewed beanballs.
 People could put some mashed garlic when they are eating.